Nondeterministic Finite automata¶

 -

-Transitions &operator=(Transitions&) = default¶
+Transitions &operator=(const Transitions&) = default¶

 -